Safe Flow Q-Learning: Offline Safe Reinforcement Learning with Reachability-Based Flow Policies: Safe Flow Q-Learning

 \section{Safe Flow Q-Learning}

 Building on the CMDP formulation and the offline safe RL objective introduced in Section~\ref{section: background}, this section presents SafeFQL in full detail.
 The design follows the decoupled learning principle of FQL \citep{park2025fql} where value functions and the policy are trained with separate objectives so that policy optimization is never destabilized by errors in critic bootstrapping.
 We extend this principle to the safety-constrained setting by introducing a second critic system whose semantics are governed by worst-case reachability rather than cumulative discounted return.
-A post-hoc conformal $\delta$-calibration then provides a statistical finite-sample safety guarantee on top of the learned policy.

-The overall procedure decomposes into four phases: \emph{(i)} learning reward and safety critics from $\mathcal D$; \emph{(ii)} fitting a behavior flow teacher and distilling it into a one-step actor; \emph{(iii)} optimizing the actor under a feasibility-gated objective; and \emph{(iv)} selecting a correction level $\delta$ via conformal testing on a held-out set.
-These four phases are sequentially dependent, the policy cannot be trained before critics converge, and calibration requires a fixed policy.
+The overall procedure decomposes into three phases: \emph{(i)} learning reward and safety critics from $\mathcal D$; \emph{(ii)} fitting a behavior flow teacher and distilling it into a one-step actor; and \emph{(iii)} optimizing the actor under a feasibility-gated objective.
+These three phases are sequentially dependent, the policy cannot be trained before critics converge.
 Within each phase, all networks are trained in parallel to convergence.
 We describe each phase in turn.